-MAGNITUDE (NCT03748641) is a Phase 3, randomised, double-blind, placebo-controlled, multicentre study evaluating the safety and efficacy of niraparib combined with AAP as a first-line therapy in patients with mCRPC.
-The MAGNITUDE study was intentionally designed and powered with two independent cohorts based on patient biomarker status to evaluate the efficacy of the combination of niraparib and AAP relative to placebo and AAP in subjects with and without HRR gene alterations (including ATM, BRCA1, BRCA2, BRIP1, CDK12, CHEK2, FANCA, HDAC2, PALB2 alterations).
-In a third, open-label cohort, all patients received a fixed dose combination tablet of niraparib and abiraterone and a separate tablet of prednisone.
-The cohort of patients with prospectively-identified HRR gene alterations enrolled 423 patients, with patients randomised to receive the combination of niraparib and AAP (combination arm [n=212]) or placebo and AAP (control arm [n=211]).
-1

-At 18.6-month median follow-up, patients in the combination arm of the cohort with HRR gene alterations showed a significant clinical improvement in rPFS, with a reduction in the risk of progression or death of 27 percent (hazard ratio [HR] 0.73; p=0.022).
-This improvement was most pronounced in patients with BRCA1/2 gene alterations, where a 47 percent risk reduction was observed for rPFS (HR 0.53; p=0.001), as analysed by blinded independent central review (BICR).
-A consistent but greater improvement was observed in investigator-assessed rPFS, which showed an overall 36 percent risk reduction in patients with HRR gene alterations (HR: 0.64; p=0.0022), and a 50 percent risk reduction in patients with BRCA1/2 gene alterations (HR: 0.50; p=0.0006).
+MAGNITUDE (NCT03748641) is a Phase 3, randomized, double-blind, placebo-controlled, multicenter study evaluating the safety and efficacy of the combination of niraparib and abiraterone acetate plus prednisone as a first-line therapy in patients with mCRPC.
+The MAGNITUDE study was intentionally designed with two independent cohorts to assess treatment effect in patients with and without HRR gene alterations (including ATM, BRCA1, BRCA2, BRIP1, CDK12, CHEK2, FANCA, HDAC2, PALB2 alterations) versus standard of care.
+The cohort of patients with prospectively-identified HRR gene alterations enrolled 423 patients, with patients randomized to receive the combination of niraparib and abiraterone acetate plus prednisone (combination arm [n=212]) or placebo and abiraterone acetate plus prednisone (control arm [n=211]).
+At 18.6-month median follow-up, patients in the combination arm of the cohort with HRR gene alterations showed a significant improvement in rPFS, with a reduction in the risk of progression or death of 27 percent (hazard ratio [HR] 0.73; p=0.022).
+This improvement was most pronounced in patients with BRCA1/2 gene alterations, where a 47 percent risk reduction was observed for rPFS (HR 0.53; p=0.001), as analyzed by blinded independent central review (BICR).
+A consistent but greater improvement was observed in investigator-assessed rPFS, which showed an overall 36 percent risk reduction in patients with HRR gene alterations (HR: 0.64; p=0.002), and a 50 percent risk reduction in patients with BRCA1/2 gene alterations (HR: 0.50; p=0.0006).1

-The cohort without HRR gene alterations (n=233) met the predefined futility criteria in August 2020, showing no benefit from the treatment combination (HR>1) in the HRR biomarker negative population.1 Enrolment into this cohort was stopped at the time of futility at the recommendation of the Independent Data Monitoring Committee.
-Investigators and patients were unblinded and patients were given the opportunity to continue treatment with niraparib and AAP or receive only AAP at the discretion of the study investigator.
+The cohort without HRR gene alterations (n=233) met the predefined futility criteria in August 2020, showing no benefit from the treatment combination (HR>1) in the HRR biomarker negative population.1 Enrollment into this cohort was stopped at the time of futility at the recommendation of the Independent Data Monitoring Committee.
+Investigators and patients were unblinded and given the opportunity to continue treatment with niraparib and abiraterone acetate plus prednisone or receive only abiraterone acetate plus prednisone at the discretion of the study investigator.